-It is the duty of the College of Bishops to govern the CCEW in national and inter-church matters and liturgical, doctrinal, and Sacramental matters.
+It is the duty of the College of Bishops to govern the COCEW in national and inter-church matters and liturgical, doctrinal, and Sacramental matters.

-The College of Bishops is directed by the Archbishop & Superior General, the Most Reverend Dom.
-James Atkinson-Wake, The College of Bishops acts as the Synod of Bishops of CCEW when convened at the General Assembly.
+The College of Bishops is directed by the Archbishop Mar Alexandria Demetrius, The College of Bishops acts as the Synod of Bishops of COCEW when convened at the General Assembly.

 Representatives of the laity and clergy serve in the committee of delegates, who together with the College of Bishops, governs the church.